containers/podman-desktop/website/docs/proxy/using-a-proxy-in-your-containers.md

 #### Procedure

-1. (On Windows and macOS) Open a shell prompt on the Podman machine:
+1. Open a shell prompt on the Podman machine:

     ```commandline
     $ podman machine ssh